 - 1 General Description - A. The IT system name and the name of the program office that owns the IT system.
-The full name of this VA reciprocity system is The Electronic Health Record Modernization (EHRM) Defense Healthcare Management System Modernization (DHMSM) Build system, EHRM DHMSM Build, which is owned by the VA Electronic Health Record Modernization Integration Office (EHRM-IO). - B. The business purpose of the program, IT system, or technology and how it relates to the program office and agency mission.
-By launching a modern EHR system and creating a seamless health care experience, the EHRM program enables VA to fulfill its mission to improve the delivery of quality health care to Veterans, enhance the provider experience and promote interoperability with the Department of Defense and community care providers.
-This Pre-Prod Build system is devoted to developers supporting the VA Initial Operating Capability (IOC) and subsequent deployment phases, data migration, syndication, and transformation, etc. - C. Indicate the ownership or control of the IT system or project.
+The full name of this VA reciprocity system is The Electronic Health Record Modernization (EHRM) Defense Healthcare Management System Modernization (DHMSM) Electronic Health Record Core, EHRM DHMSM EHR Core, which is owned by the VA Electronic Health Record Modernization Integration Office (EHRM-IO). - B. The business purpose of the program, IT system, or technology and how it relates to the program office and agency mission.
+By launching a modern EHR system and creating a seamless health care experience, the EHRM program enables VA to fulfill its mission to improve the delivery of quality health care to Veterans, enhance the provider experience and promote interoperability with the Department of Defense and community care providers. - C. Indicate the ownership or control of the IT system or project.

-The VA Reciprocity system, in essence, is a Federal Information Security Modernization Act (FISMA) compliance shell mirroring the source DoD system, DHMSM Build, which is owned and controlled by the Program Executive Office, Defense Healthcare Management Systems (PEO DHMS), an acquisition organization with a direct reporting relationship to the Office of the Under Secretary of Defense for Acquisition and Sustainment (OUSD-A&S) and administratively attached to the Defense Health Agency (DHA).
+The VA Reciprocity system, in essence, is a Federal Information Security Modernization Act (FISMA) compliance shell mirroring the source DoD system.
+DHMSM EHR Core, including the Millennium platform, is owned and controlled by the Program Executive Office, Defense Healthcare Management Systems (PEO DHMS), an acquisition organization with a direct reporting relationship to the Office of the Under Secretary of Defense for Acquisition and Sustainment (OUSD-A&S) and administratively attached to the Defense Health Agency (DHA).